Duncuiad/MovingFrames/README.md

   This is now a geodesic curve connecting the identity to $BA^{-1}$.
 Let's move it from the identity to $A$, so that it connects $A$ to $B$: <br />
     $\exp \left( t \cdot \log \left( BA^{-1} \right) \right) \textcolor{orange}{A}$ <br />
   And there it is!
+___
 </details>

+In particular, in the case of $SE(3)$, I have seen the interpolating geodesic curve being called 'Sclerp' in literature (as in 'SCrew Linear intERPolation'), after the screw motion it attains.

 The exponential map usually needs to be computed via a costly power series.
 Luckily, in the case of dual quaternions and rigid motions it can be calculated in closed form.
-The dual quaternion exponential can be computed in a few equivalent ways, which can be found in literature.
-The code of this repo implements one of these[^3]
+The code of this repo implements one of the equivalent expressions that can be found in literature[^4].

 ### From geodesics to splines

+There are currently two implemented spline interpolation strategies.
+They both grant $\mathcal{C}^1$ regularity at the keyframes.

+  * '__Linear Smoothstep__': the source and target key frames are made to move with constant twist via the exponential map.
+The moving frames are then interpolated using a Sclerp, where $t$ is reparameterized via a smoothstep function.
+The $\mathcal{C}^1$ is granted by the derivative of the reparameterization being nullified at the extremes.
+  * '__Cubic Bézier__': the [De Casteljau algorithm (Wikipedia)](https://en.wikipedia.org/wiki/De_Casteljau%27s_algorithm) is applied to the moving frames, using dual quaternion geodesics in place of line segments.
+This ends up being a sort of cubic Bézier curve variant.

+The first strategy is definitely a cheaper way of obtaining $\mathcal{C}^1$ continuity.
+Despite this, the Bézier-like curve has two important properties: it can be used to obtain geodesics (helixes, circular arcs[^5], lines) parameterized with constant speed, and it also can be *subdivided*.
+This means that inserting a key frame in a spline arc, with the exact same twist as it already had, doesn't affect the interpolated curve.
+It's a great thing to have when editing curves.

+Here is an example of a cubic Bézier displaying both properties (if you squint hard enough you'll notice that some curves have more tripods than others):

 ![](Screenshots/Curve06.png)

+## Wrapping up

+It's pretty satisfying to now have a tool with which I can manipulate objects from such an otherwise abstract topic: a six-dimensional Lie group.
+It's also very empowering to have something I can show people and demonstrate what lies behind all that symbol manipulation.
+Hopefully it can even be used as an interactive aid to understanding what Lie groups are all about.

+Of course, lots of improvements and additions are desperately waiting to be implemented.
+Some of these, in no particular order, would be:
+  * More shaders, to show off the beauty hidden in these curves
+  * Cameras attached to splines (they would be great for that, since they're made precisely to interpolate positions and orientations in tandem)
+  * Make some calculations more numerically stable
+  * More key frame interpolation methods
+  * User interface improvements

-[^1]: Keeping in mind that the group of unit dual quaternions 𝔻&#119982;<sup>&#120805;</sup> is actually a double cover of the special euclidean group SE(3)
+[^1]: Keeping in mind that the group of unit dual quaternions 𝔻&#119982;<sup>&#120805;</sup> is actually a double cover of the special euclidean group SE(3).
+[^2]: Riemannian manifolds.
-[^2]: Multiple geodesics between two group elements may exist, in which case the choice of geodesic is determined by the choice of the logarithm branch being used
+[^3]: Multiple geodesics between two group elements may exist, in which case the choice of geodesic is determined by the choice of the logarithm branch being used.
-[^3]: It's worth noting that a formula very similar to Euler's formula for the complex exponential exists.
-It's more computationally expensive, but it's much more mathematically expressive.
+[^4]: It's worth noting that a formula very similar to Euler's formula for the complex exponential exists.
+It's more computationally expensive, but it makes up for it in mathematically expressiveness.
+[^5]: Yes, you can obtain circular arcs with this interpolation!